adderbyte/Conversational_AI/README.md

           Requirement installation
 ------------------------------------

 * There is the requirement file.
-In the folder
-* Kindly pip install it as below
+* requirement installation`

-`pip install -r requirements.txt  # requirement installation`
+`pip install -r requirements.txt

 -------------------------------------

           Install Application
 -------------------------------------

-* The to install the entire applicaion do
+*  The to install the entire applicaion :
-* cd to the applicaion folder where the setup file is ...

 `pip  install -e .`